bhauman/figwheel-main/docs/docs/hot_reloading.md

 Then add an `^:after-load` marked function that will render the UI.
 In most cases you can reuse the "mount" function that rendered the UI for the first time.
-For example, to get Reagent to rerender you'd write:
+For example, to get Reagent to re-render you'd write:

 ```
 ;; this is what you call for the first mount